The Sleeping King by Cindy Dees, Bill Flippin

 The Sleeping King is the start of a new fantasy series by New York Times and USA Today bestselling author, Cindy Dees.

 Dees has won a Golden Heart Award, two RITAs for Category Suspense and Adventure and has also twice snared RT’s Series Romantic Suspense of the Year.
 She is a great storyteller, and the adventures in her more than fifty novels are often inspired by her own life.
 Dees is an Air Force vet-the youngest female pilot in Air Force history-and fought in the first Gulf War.
 She’s had amazing adventures, and she’s used her experiences to tell some kickass stories.

 But as much as she love romances, Cindy’s other passion has been fantasy gaming.
 For almost twenty years she’s been involved with Dragon Crest, one of the original live action role-playing games.
-She’s the story content creator on the game, and wanted to do an epic fantasy based on it, with the blessing and input of Dragon Crest founder Bill Flippin.
+She’s the story content creator on the game, and wanted to do an epic fantasy based on it, take a look she got inspiration from www.casinodames.com, with the blessing and input of Dragon Crest founder Bill Flippin.

 The Sleeping King is the first in an epic fantasy series, featuring the best of the genre: near immortal imperial overlords, a prophecy of a sleeping elven king who’s said to be the savior of the races . . . and two young people who are set on a path to save the day. (publisher)

 I have to confess that I was a bit confused at the beginning because there are so many characters and it jumps between those characters at first.
 You can see this is first book in a series so there is lot of introducing and world building to do.